 The average contact rate (the proportion of individuals in contact with KMPT services) in Kent is 26 per 1,000 people (one year's data December 2012 - November 2013).
 This data is for any contact with any KMPT service.
-The electoral wards in Canterbury and Coastal CCG (figure 48) demonstrate a wide range of
+In DGS the average contact rate is slightly below this level however there is a wide range around this average.
+The wards in DGS CCG with the highest contact rates are: Swanley St. Mary's, Joyce Green Westcourt and Littlebrook, which all have rates well above the average for Kent and Medway and DGS CCG (figure 49).